 Matter and energy

 Laminaria is a typical photoautotroph, using the energy of sunlight to synthesize carbohydrates from carbon dioxide and then using the carbohydrates as an energy source in cellular respiration and as building materials to synthesize a variety of biomolecules.
-The brown algae produce a distinct form of a carbohydrate storage polysaccharide called laminaran, made up of glucose units connect by a beta 1-3 linkage, rather than the alpha,1-4 linkage found in starch.
-They also have high concentrations of mannitol which serves as a transport carbohydrate, a role occupied by sucrose in most plants.
+The brown algae produce a distinct form of a carbohydrate storage polysaccharide called laminaran, made up of glucose units connected by a beta 1-3 linkage, rather than the alpha 1-4 linkage found in starch.
+They also have high concentrations of mannitol that serves as a transport carbohydrate, a role occupied by sucrose in most plants.

 Laminaria is an important member of cool, shallow coastal waters.
 Along with other members of the brown algae they form ‘kelp forests’, providing food for a number of organisms and habitats for others.
 Rockweed (Fucus) is especially important in the intertidal zone for similar reasons.

 - Laminaria digitata © Pierre-Louis Crouan (1798-1871) & Hippolyte-Marie Crouan (1802-1871) is licensed under a Public Domain license

 - Laminaria pallida, Namibia © Derek Keats is licensed under a CC BY (Attribution) license